travelgateX/documentation-site/content/getting-started/concepts.md

 ### Entities
 `Entities` or core resources define common objects that are consistent across all of our API products.

+### HUB
+`HUB` is the command center of the TravelgateX platform.
+All API product connections pass through the HUB.
+This includes the GraphQL API endpoint (for all TravelgateX API products), as well as our SOAP XML API.

 ### Partner
 A `Partner` interacts with the TravelgateX API platform.
 A partners can be a User (that is, a person) or a Service Account (that is, an application).
 A partner is a member of an Organization, and can be a member of mutiple organizations.